Daniel Dye: NASCAR Cup Series

+On April 20, 2026, it was announced that Dye would run five Cup Series races in 2026, beginning with the upcoming race at Talladega.
+He also would compete at Pocono and Indianapolis.

 Personal life

 Dye is a second-generation driver, the son of Stacy Rumbaugh and Randy Dye, a businessman in Daytona Beach, Florida who owns two auto dealerships: Daytona Dodge Chrysler Jeep Ram and Maserati Alfa Romeo of Daytona.
 Randy Dye was a former Pro Late Model driver who since July 2017 has served on the board of directors for The NASCAR Foundation.
 He is a cousin of MLB player for the Kansas City Royals, Josh Dye.